TimofonicJunkRoom/withLinux/README.md

 An empty html for testing the server.

 ## Purpose
-What if I just want a simple httpd to offser a static html page ?
+What if I just want a simple httpd to offer a static html page ?
 (implemented now, somehow)
 What if I just want a simple tool to pass a file ?
 (doing)